kemuelGermones/Personal-website/README.md

 ```

 2. Open Visual Studio Code, navigate to the project directory and open `index.html`.
-3. Click live server and enjoy!
+3. Click "Go Live" and enjoy!

 ## Contact